Research Compliance and Good Research Practice

 The "Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilisation to the Convention on Biological Diversity" is an instrument for international nature conservation.
 Genetic resources are considered to be DNA, RNA, animals, plants and microorganisms or parts thereof that are carriers of hereditary units.
 Research in Switzerland involving such resources is subject to the related legal obligations.
 More...

 Research projects involving humans (human diseases or the structure and function of the human body), biological material or health-related personal data fall under the Human Research Act (HRA) and must be authorized by the Cantonal Ethics Committee of Bern before they can begin.
-Clinical projects involving medicinal products or medical devices also require authorization from the Swiss Agency for Therapeutic Products (Swissmedic).
+Clinical projects involving medicinal products or medical devices also require authorization from the Swiss Agency for Therapeutic Products (Swissmedic) or Federal Office of Public Health.
 These authorizations ensure that the ethical, scientific and legal aspects of the research activities are regulated and fulfilled, to safeguard the dignity, privacy and health of the study participants.

 For certain research activities involving human participants, employees must complete training and regularly attend further education courses.
-For employees involved in clinical trials, this also includes training in good clinical practice (e.g. through the CTU).
+For employees involved in clinical trials, this also includes training in good clinical practice (e.g. through the Department of Clinical Research).

 Research involving human participants that does not fall under the HRA may require approval from a faculty ethics committee.
 The Faculty of Humanities (Phil.-hist.), Faculty of Human Sciences (Phil.-hum.) and Faculty of Business, Economics and Social Sciences (WISO) have such an ethics committee.
 If in doubt, please check the rules at your faculty.